ScribblingGeek operated a marketing communications agency for 18 years before retiring in 2017. He now devotes his time to online writing.

-You have also assembled the best partners in the world.
-Behind you stands a supportive family and many encouraging friends.
-And a long list of potential clients.
+You have also assembled the best team in the world.
+Behind you stands a supportive family and many encouraging friends too.
+As well as a long list of potential clients.

 Is your entrepreneurial success assured?
 Would you be a newly minted millionaire within a year?

-Every startup business plan I've ever read focused on the plus side of things.
-Things such as, "we would earn $ ... ... revenue per year" or "our projected sales is ... ... (million) units."
+Bluntly put, too many startup business plans focus on the plus side of things.
+Things such as, "we would earn $ ... ... revenue per year" or "our projected sales are ... ... (million) units."

 Most aspiring entrepreneurs I've spoken to also bragged about having supportive friends, valuable contacts, and so on.

-What’s seldom discussed, on the other hand, is the background work necessary for startup success.
+What’s seldom discussed, on the other hand, is the actual background work necessary for commercial success.
 In other words, the nitty-gritty, mundane, and tedious stuff.
 This is tragic, and worrying, because very often, it’s the lack of such processes that leads to business failure.

 Yes, a profitable venture requires vision, foresight, and ambition, but efficiency and organization are equally important ingredients for entrepreneurial success.
 Without proper backend work and preparation, any business plan is but speculation.
 A wild grasp for a loft target, without the instruments for it, metaphorically speaking.

 Here’s a generalized business startup checklist with 10 areas that no entrepreneur should ignore.
 Overlook any, and you are inviting failure.